jet/propulsion/DOCUMENTATION.md

 ## TODO

-### Designing events for projection
+### Testing

+#### Unit testing projections

+- No Propulsion required, but MemoryStore can help

+#### MemoryStore Projector; deterministic projections integration tests

+- `Propulsion.MemoryStore`; example of deterministic waits in a test

+#### Generalising MemoryStore Projector tests to hit a concrete store

-- egregious fields to keep simple things simple
+- Pointers to `proHotel` things
-- Store in the derived data
-- Add at the end, just in time

-# `Propulsion.CosmosStore` facilities
+# `Propulsion.CosmosStore` design overview

+(This section duplicates some earlier information, with some lower level details covering nuances of how Equinox.CosmosStore's storage schema, the CosmosDb ChangeFeed mechanism and Propulsion converge - it also covers some basics, as a secondary goal is to dispel some common misconceptions of what a ChangeFeed might be, given that 'there is no feed' as such, and that it differs significantly from how e.g. DynamoDB Streams operates)

+In CosmosDb, every Item (document) belongs to a logical partition, defined by the Item's partition key (similar to the concept of a stream in EventStoreDb). `Equinox.CosmosStore`'s schema uses the stream name as the partition key, and never updates anything except the Tip document, in order to guarantee that the Change Feed will always deliver items from any given stream in `Index` order.

 An integral part of the `Equinox.CosmosStore` value proposition is the intrinsic ability that Azure CosmosDb affords to project changes via the [ChangeFeed mechanism](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed).
-Key elements involved in realizing this are:
+The integral parts of this are:
 - the [storage model needs to be designed in such a way that the aforementioned processor can do its job efficiently](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#cosmos-storage-model)
 - there needs to be one or more active ChangeFeed Processor Host Applications per Container that monitor events being written (while tracking the position of the most recently propagated events).
-(This could also be an Azure Function driven by a Change Feed Trigger, but the full wiring for that has not been implemented to date.)
+(ASIDE: This could also be an Azure Function driven by a Change Feed Trigger, but the full wiring for that has not been implemented to date.)

-In CosmosDb, every Item (document) belongs to a logical partition, defined by the Item's partition key (similar to the concept of a stream in EventStoreDb). `Equinox.CosmosStore`'s schema uses the stream name as the partition key, and never updates anything except the Tip document, in order to guarantee that the Change Feed will always deliver items from any given stream in `Index` order.
+- the position/bookmark representing the progress that ahs been attained per physical partition needs to be maintained durably in some form of checkpoint store (aka the 'Leases Container').
+By convention this is maintained in an ancillary container alongside the source one, e.g. a given `<monitoredContainer>` will typically have a `<monitoredContainer>-aux` Leases Container sitting alongside it.

 A Container is split into [physical partitions hosting a variable number of these logical partitions](https://docs.microsoft.com/en-gb/azure/cosmos-db/partition-data), with an individually accessible endpoint node per physical partition (the multiple nodes/connections are managed internally within the `Microsoft.Azure.Cosmos` SDK).

-In concrete terms, the ChangeFeed's consists of a long running Processor per physical partition node that repeatedly tails (think of it as a `SELECT * FROM <all documents/items for the node> WHERE lastUpdated > <checkpoint>`) across the set of documents being managed by a given partition host.
-The topology is subject to continual change (the SDK internally tracks the topology metadata to become aware of new nodes); Processor instances can spin up and down, with the assigned ranges shuffling to balance the load per Processor. e.g. if you allocate 30K RU/s to a container and/or store >20GB of data, it will have at least 3 processors, each handling 1/3 of the partition key space, and running a Change Feed against that involves maintaining 3 continuous queries, with a continuation token per physical being held/leased/controlled by a given Change Feed Processor.
+In concrete terms, the ChangeFeed consists of a long running Processor per physical partition node that continually tails (think of it as a `SELECT * FROM <all documents/items for the node> WHERE lastUpdated > <checkpoint>`) across the set of documents being managed by a given partition host.
+The topology of a given Container's physical partition splits is subject to continual change (the SDK internally tracks the topology metadata to become aware of new nodes); Processor instances can spin up and down, with the assigned ranges shuffling to balance the load per Processor. e.g. if you allocate 30K RU/s to a container (and/or store >100GB of data), it will have at least 3 processors, each handling 1/3 of the partition key space, and running a Change Feed against that involves maintaining 3 continuous queries, with a continuation token per physical being held/leased/controlled by a given Change Feed Processor.
 The Change Feed implementation within the SDK stores the continuation token and lease information per physical partition within a nominated Leases Container.

+See the [the Equinox QuickStart](https://github.com/jet/equinox/blob/master/README.md#quickstart) for instructions / walkthrough on what's involved end to end.

 ## Effect of ChangeFeed on Request Charges

 It should be noted that the ChangeFeed is not special-cased by CosmosDb itself in any meaningful way; an active loop somewhere is continually making CosmosDb API queries, paying Request Charges for the privilege (even a tail request based on a continuation token yielding zero documents incurs a charge).
 It's thus important to consider that every Event written by `Equinox.CosmosStore` into the CosmosDb Container will induce a read cost due to the fact that the freshly inserted document will be included in the next batch propagated by the Processor (each update of a document also 'moves' that document from it's present position in the change order past the the notional tail of the ChangeFeed).
 Thus each insert/update also induces an (unavoidable) read request charge based on the fact that the document will be included in the aggregate set of touched documents being surfaced by the ChangeFeed batch callback (charging is proportional to the size of the affected item per KiB or part thereof; reads are cheaper than writes). **_The effect of this cost is reads-triggered-by-writes is multiplied by the number of Processors (consumer groups) one is running._**

-## Change Feed Processors

-As outlined above, the CosmosDb ChangeFeed's real world manifestation is as a continuous query per CosmosDb Container _node_ ("physical partition").

-For .NET, this is wrapped in a set of APIs within the `Microsoft.Azure.Cosmos` package.

-A ChangeFeed _Processor_ consists of (per CosmosDb processor/range) the following elements:
-- a _host_ process running somewhere that will run the query and then do something with the results before marking off progress (the instances need to coordinate to distribute the consumption processing load fairly, typically via a Leases Container)
-- a continuous query across the set of items/documents that fall within the partition key range hosted by a given physical partition host
-- that progress then needs to be maintained durably in some form of checkpoint store (aka a 'Leases Container'), which by convention are maintained in an ancillary container alongside the source one, e.g. a given `<monitoredContainer>` will typically have a `<monitoredContainer>-aux` Leases Container sitting alongside it.

-The `Propulsion.CosmosStore` in this repo uses the evolution of the [original `ChangeFeedProcessor` implementation: `Microsoft.Azure.DocumentDB.ChangeFeedProcessor`](https://github.com/Azure/azure-documentdb-changefeedprocessor-dotnet), that is integrated into the [OSS `Microsoft.Azure.Cosmos` impl](https://github.com/Azure/azure-cosmos-dotnet-v3).
-NOTE the necessary explicit checkpointing support was not exposed in the `Microsoft.Azure.Cosmos` package until version `3.21.0`.

-See the [PR that added the initial support for CosmosDb Projections](https://github.com/jet/equinox/pull/87) and [the Equinox QuickStart](https://github.com/jet/equinox/blob/master/README.md#quickstart) for instructions.

 # `Propulsion.Kafka`